wang5056/wang5056.github.io/_pages/about.md

 ---
 permalink: /
-title: "Postdoc Associate at Yale University (Rebecca Kramer-Bottiglio)"
+title: "Postdoc Associate at Yale University"
 author_profile: true
 redirect_from:
   - /about/